mark-cd-hudson/albanian-page-tool/README.md

 - **Page images are automatically compressed** - images are resized to 800px width and compressed to reduce storage usage
 - IndexedDB provides generous storage limits (hundreds of MB to GBs depending on browser)
 - The app keeps up to 50 most recent pages
+- **Database migrations** - Schema changes are handled automatically via a systematic migration system
 - For production use, consider implementing a backend proxy to avoid exposing API keys in the browser

+## Development

+### Database Migrations

+The app uses a systematic migration system for IndexedDB schema changes.
+See [`src/services/migrations/README.md`](src/services/migrations/README.md) for details on how to add new migrations.

 ## License